Seminar:

 Invoicing information

-Invoices will be issued and sent approximately two weeks before the course.
+It is possible to pay by credit card – the relevant information will be at the invoice.
 Please ensure your billing details are correct during registration.

 Hotel rooms